Federico Gaio

 Federico Gaio ([fedeˈriːko ˈɡaːjo]; born 5 March 1992) is an Italian professional tennis player.
-He competes mainly on the ATP Challenger Tour and on the ITF circuit.
+He competes mainly on the ATP Challenger Tour and the ITF circuit.
 He has won four Challenger titles and nine ITF futures singles titles.
 He reached his career high ATP singles ranking of World No. 124 in February 2020.
-In doubles, he has won three Challenger and four ITF futures doubles titles.
-He reached a career high in doubles of World No. 165 on 9 March 2020 after his maiden ATP doubles final at the 2020 Rio Open partnering Salvatore Caruso.
+He has won three Challenger and four ITF futures doubles titles in doubles.
+He reached a career high in doubles of World No. 163 on 2 November 2020 after his maiden ATP doubles final at the 2020 Rio Open partnering Salvatore Caruso.
+In July 2025 he began coaching top 10 player Jasmine Paolini.

 Professional career

 2015: ATP debut

 He played his first ATP main draw match in the 2015 Rome Open after gaining entry as a wildcard.

 2018: Grand Slam singles debut

 He made his Grand Slam debut at the 2018 US Open as a qualifier where he lost to tenth seed David Goffin.